DeWarexd/DeWare-save.dat-Grabber/README.md

 # ⚠️ DeWare save.dat grabber

-a simple python code app that grabs the ip & save.dat file and sends it to your discord webhook. .
+a simple python code that grabs the ip & save.dat file and sends it to your discord webhook. .

 **[Discord](https://discord.gg/FQkRFbzY6E)**